keu/docs/guides/airflow-talend-integration.md

 ![Success log](/img/guides/airflow_talend_6.png)

-And looking at the Talend Management Console, you can see the job is running:
+The Talend Management Console appears similar to the following image when the job is running:

 ![Talend Running Job](/img/guides/airflow_talend_7.png)